 Mixing things up by experimenting with different types of emails helps increase open and click-through rates, thus leading to more sales.

 Striking a balance between promotional emails and value emails is not easy.

 A new subscriber who signed up for a downloadable PDF wouldn’t react well to a hard sell right away.

 A repeat customer wouldn’t require warming up or introductory emails about your brand.

-Segmentation helps understand what people want and different types of email cater to their differing needs.
+Audience segmentation helps understand what people want and different types of emails cater to their differing needs.

 Use segmentation when: